 Most gamers will be happy with the nice sweet spot of 23 or 24 inches which is large enough to be very immersive, but if you want an even better gaming experience then go for a nice 27" screen which is quite a popular size too.
 Just a word of warning though: if you ever start gaming on a huge display it's very hard to ever go back!

 As for the resolution of your monitor, these days you don't want to go for anything less than full HD 1080p (which is 1920 x 1080).
 Most monitors will have this resolution but just make sure in case.
-The next step up is 1440p (2560 x 1440, also known as Quad-HD) which you'll find in screens 25 inches and bigger, and will require better hardware to run your games smoothly.
+The next step up is 1440p (2560 x 1440, also known as Quad-HD) which you'll find in screens 25 inches and bigger, and will require better hardware to run your games smoothly such as one of our high end gaming computers.

 Then there's 4K (3440 x 1440) resolutions which requires even more power from your gaming PC so it's not for everyone.
-Plus, 4K monitors cost a lot and most people would do well to wait until they become more affordable, unless you have a ton of money to spend right now of course.
-Plus, not all GPUs support 4K resolutions.
+Plus, 4K monitors cost a ton and most people would do well to wait until they become more affordable, unless you have a ton of cash to splash right now of course.
+Also keep in mind that not all gaming graphics cards support 4K resolutions.

-Another thing you'll want to be aware of when choosing the best gaming monitor is the refresh rate.
+Another thing you'll want to be aware of when choosing the best gaming monitor is the refresh rate, which is not to be mistaken for the response rate which we covered already.
 A higher refresh rate allows you to enjoy higher frame rates in your games without graphical tearing, which can happen when there's a discrepancy between your graphics card's frame rate and the refresh rate of your screen.

 Standard monitors have the standard 60 Hz refresh rate, and that is fine if you're gaming on a budget and can't afford a more expensive monitor, but if you want the very best gaming experience you'll want to fork out a little more for a faster refresh rate screen such as 120 Hz or 144 Hz.